getpop/field-query/README.md

 ## Influence

 The syntax is heavily influenced by GraphQL.
-However, it differs that, because in PoP the query can be provided as a URL parameter (instead of being provided through the body of the request, as in GraphQL), the syntax must be easy to write, and easy to understand, fitting in a single line.
+However, it differs in that, because in PoP the query can be provided as a URL parameter (instead of being provided through the body of the request, as in GraphQL), the syntax must be easy to write, and easy to understand, fitting in a single line.

 ## When/how to use it

-For PoP, this syntax is used in `data-fields` to load data for the components within the application itself (through the [Component Model](https://github.com/getpop/component-model)), or externally for an API through URL param `query` (such as [PoP API](https://github.com/getpop/api), [GraphQL API](https://github.com/getpop/api-graphql) and [REST API](https://github.com/getpop/api-rest)).
+PoP uses this syntax nativelly: In `data-fields` to load data for the components within the application itself (through the [Component Model](https://github.com/getpop/component-model)), or externally for an API through URL param `query` (such as [PoP API](https://github.com/getpop/api)).

-For GraphQL, a service must translate the query from this syntax to the corresponding [GraphQL syntax](https://graphql.org/learn/queries/), and then pass the translated query to the GraphQL engine.
-(WIP: An implementation of this translation service, in PHP, will be finished soon).
+A GraphQL server can implement this syntax as to support URI-based server-side caching.
+To achieve this, a service must translate the query from this syntax to the corresponding [GraphQL syntax](https://graphql.org/learn/queries/), and then pass the translated query to the GraphQL engine.
+(WIP: An implementation of this translation service, in PHP, is under way).

 ## Syntax